Last updated: May 4, 2023

 What can you tell me about NPC delegates?

-The 13th NPC started with 2,980 delegates, who hail from each mainland province, as well as from Hong Kong, Macau, Taiwan, the People’s Liberation Army, and the People’s Armed Police.
-As of August 20, 2021, there are 2,947 NPC delegates.
+The 14th NPC started with 2,977 delegates, who hail from each mainland province, as well as from Hong Kong, Macau, Taiwan, the People’s Liberation Army, and the People’s Armed Police.
 They come from all walks of life, although more than a third are Communist Party or government officials.
-Over 70% of them are Communist Party members, another roughly 13% are members of China’s eight Democratic Parties (all loyal to the Communist Party), and the remaining delegates do not have any political affiliation.
-Roughly a quarter of the delegates are women and around 15% are ethnic minorities.
-For more information on the 13th NPC’s demographics, please see this post.
+Just over a quarter of the delegates are women and around 15% are ethnic minorities.
+For more information on the 14th NPC’s demographics, please see this post.

 What can you tell me about NPCSC members?

 The 14th NPCSC has 175 members, including 16 members of the Council of Chairpersons and 159 rank-and-file legislators.
 Among the current members, there are 23 (13.1%) women and 23 ethnic minorities.

 What is the significance of the NPC’s annual sessions?